meli-lewis/nw_news_nerds/README.md

 You have two options here!

-1. The class will write code together using `notebook.ipynb` in the `class_notebooks` directory.
+1. The class will write code together using `practice-notebook.ipynb`.
-2. You'll also have the option of reading and playing around with complete code in `complete_notebook.ipynb` in the `completed_notebooks` directory.
+2. You'll also have the option of reading and playing around with complete code in `reference_notebook.ipynb`.

-Either way, you'll want to navigate to whichever directory you want to use and run
+Either way, if you're not using `mybinder.org`, you'll want to navigate to whichever directory you want to use and run
 ```bash
 jupyter notebook
 ```